Skip to main contentSkip to footer

 8. Get baking

-Baking is a fun last day of the holidays activities, because not only does it keep worried minds busy, it gives your child something to take into school and share the next day, which could make them excited, rather than worried.
+Baking is a fun last day of the holiday activities, because not only does it keep worried minds busy, but it also gives your child something to take into school and share the next day, which could make them excited, rather than worried.

 Baking is a way for kids to practice mindfulness